Notre-Dame Cathedral reopens five years after devastating blaze

 Paris Archbishop Laurent Ulrich will strike the cathedral’s closed doors with a staff, formally opening them to commence the ceremony.

-The ceremony will proceed in three stages.
-The great organ, which is France’s largest, will be “awakened”.
+First, the great organ, which is France’s largest, will be “awakened”.
 The organ is made of 8,000 pipes and 115 stops.

+Some events which had been planned to take place outdoors will now take place inside the cathedral because of the cold weather: A movie will be screened recalling the fire and the reconstruction and paying tribute to those who have participated in restoring the cathedral.

-A series of psalms and prayers, including the Lord’s Prayer, will follow, after which Ulrich will give a final blessing.
+The Pope’s message to the French people will be read out, followed by poetry readings and Ulrich will give a final blessing.
 The choir will sing Te Deum, a Latin hymn, to round off the service.

+Macron will make a short speech outside the cathedral to guests and heads of state at 6.30pm.
+At 8pm, a concert will begin.

 When does the cathedral open to the public?